Neyyattinkara: Politics

-Neyyattinkara MLA: K. Ansalan, (CPI(M) party) won the 2021 election winning 47.02 % of votes cast.
+Neyyattinkara MLA: N. Sakthan, (Indian National Congress party) won the 2026 election winning 47.02 % of votes cast.

 Parassala MLA: C.K.
-Hareendran, (CPI(M) party) won the 2021 election winning 48.16 % of votes cast.
+Hareendran, (CPI(M) party) won the 2026 election winning 48.16 % of votes cast.

-Kovalam MLA: M Vincent, (Indian National Congress party) won the 2021 election winning 47.06 % of votes cast.
+Kovalam MLA: M Vincent, (Indian National Congress party) won the 2024 election winning 47.06 % of votes cast.

 Neyyattinkara Municipality led by LDF, PK Rajmohan CPI(M) elected as chairperson and Vice chairperson.

 Industry

 The major factory in the town is the Kerala Automobiles Limited (KAL) at Aralummoodu.
-It builds three wheelers, especially suited for cargo transport.
-It is a much sought after brand in the developing ASEAN nations for good quality three-wheelers.
+It manufactures three-wheelers, including vehicle designs for cargo transport.
+The company export its three-wheelers to markets in the ASEAN region.

 Neyyattinkara and the neighbouring areas has many cottage industries and handloom.
 The Balaramapuram Handloom Industry is known worldwide for its fine hosiery.
 There is a major handloom cloth manufacturing unit at Manchavilakam near Neyyattinkara.

 Transport

 Neyyattinkara has a wide range of transportation facilities by road, rail or air.